paleobot/pbot-dev/Field definitions/Specimen fields v2.md

 * Considerations: This is a further action, not a part of initial submit of the specimen form.
 * Once you create a specimen, then you can describe it!
 But I guess it needs a field right?

+### Exemplar specimen type:
+* Entry type: Select one option from defined exemplar types: holotype/exemplar.
+* Consideration: THis is better dealt with from the OTU page. need to define the type options, with consideration from others in the field.
+For the taxonomists, is it important to know what sort of type a specimen is?
+Is this treated same for true type specimens of Linnean species?
+Can this be required IF the specimen was designated as an exampleOf?
+Or set default to non-type specimen exemplar (whatever we call that), unless the holo- or para-type etc are selected?
+* PBot: holotypeOf: [HolotypeOf].
+Defines a relationship to another node.
+* dwc:  similar to typeStatus http://rs.tdwg.org/dwc/terms/typeStatus
+* Info: Designates the specimen as one of several exemplar types.
+Can only choose one.
+Only one specimen may be the “holo-exemplar/primary exemplar”